 There is a strong likelihood that Scripps students will be accepted into their first choice programs due to in large part the pre-application advising and the early application deadlines.
 In rare cases, for a highly competitive program, submitting two applications may be recommended.

 COSA must approve the students plan to participate in a semester away.
 Once approved, the Scripps SAGE office will forward an official transcript, faculty recommendations and foreign language evaluation and the pre-approval form directly to the program provider.
 The student will then be responsible for completing the remaining parts of the program provider’s application, usually on-line and pay any program application fee.
 Students will be notified by the program sponsor of their final acceptance.

 As long as you are approved by the Committee on Study Abroad (COSA), pay Scripps comprehensive fees and enroll full-time in an approved semester program, the scholarship awards, grants and loans you receive can be used for study away.
 Work study is a federal program and the awards are only possible while in the United States.
-However, you may be able to earn funds over and above the one semester allotment of your work-study award.
+However, you may be able to work additional hours on campus before or after the semester away to earn a larger portion of the funds in your semester on campus.
 Consult the Financial Aid Office for full details on any of your financial aid questions.